 2. React Fiber: The Reconciliation Rewrite

-By breaking updates into smaller chunks, Fiber prevents the UI from being blocked.
-This makes the app more responsive, even when handling complex updates.
-It ensures smoother user experiences, especially when the UI must remain interactive during heavy updates.
+Fiber prevents the UI from being blocked by breaking updates into smaller chunks.
+Thus, it makes the app more responsive even when handling complex updates.
+It guarantees smoother user experiences, especially when the UI has to remain interactive during heavy updates.

 3. Improved Scheduling for Better User Experience

-A standout feature of React Fiber is its ability to prioritize updates.
-Before Fiber, React processed all updates in a fixed order.
-Now, Fiber assigns a priority level to each update.
-Critical tasks—such as user input, animations, or page transitions—get processed first.
+A standout feature of React Fiber is priority-based updates.
+In the Fiber, prior to that, React processes everything in a fixed order, but with Fiber, React assigns a priority level for each update.
+It puts critical tasks like user input or animations first.
 Lower-priority updates, like background data fetching, wait until the main thread is free.

-This prioritization improves responsiveness.
-For instance, React can process user input first, ensuring the UI feels instant and interactive, even when the app is fetching data in the background.
+This prioritization optimizes responsiveness.
+For example, React can process the user input first; then, the UI will feel instantaneous and interactive, even when the app is fetching data in the background.

 4. Concurrency in React Fiber

-Concurrency is one of the biggest improvements with this.
-Before, React could only process one update at a time, meaning all rendering work had to finish in a single pass.
-With Fiber, React can pause work and continue it later, allowing tasks to be interleaved based on priority.
+With Fiber, one of the big improvements is concurrency.
+This means that React can actually process one update at a time, meaning all work had to finish in one pass.
+Now, though, React can pause and continue work later, interleaving tasks based on priority.

 For example, React can split long-running updates into smaller chunks.
 It can pause the current work, respond to higher-priority tasks like user interactions, and resume rendering when appropriate.
-This leads to a smoother experience, as the UI remains responsive even during complex updates.
+This leads to a smoother experience because the UI remains responsive even during complex updates.

 5. Fine-Grained Control with React Fiber